imatag/actor-facebook-scraper/README.md

 * Major versions means a change in the output or input format, and a change in behavior.
 * Minor versions mean new features
 * Patch versions mean bug fixes/optimizations (changes to `README.md` aren't tagged)

+## Changelog
+Facebook Scraper is under continual development.
+You can always [visit the changelog](https://github.com/pocesar/actor-facebook-scraper/blob/master/CHANGELOG.md) to see the latest fixes and improvements.

 ## License